-2) You have gallbladder problems, like turmeric, either as a spice or a supplement, may aggravate the issue.
+2) You have gallbladder problems, like turmeric, either as a spice or a supplement, which may aggravate the issue.

 5) You are iron deficient.
 Turmeric may impede the absorption of iron by your body

 6) You suffer from reflux or stomach ulcers.
-High levels of turmeric intake might increase the production levels of stomach acid which may exacerbate stomach issues such as reflux or ulcers.
+High levels of turmeric intake might increase the production levels of stomach acid, which may exacerbate stomach issues such as reflux or ulcers.

 What are the Different Forms of Turmeric?

 Turmeric Root (Fresh)